-By requesting this report, you are already a step ahead of the vast majority of your peers.
+By requesting exit strategy business planning , you are already a step ahead of the vast majority of your peers.
 Investing time now to create your Business Exit and or Succession Plan will preserve the future success of your business, reap financial reward and give you peace of mind.

-A Business Exit and or a Succession Plan should be treated in the same manner of importance as estate planning and the creation of your will.
+An Exit Strategy Business plan and or a Succession Plan should be treated in the same manner of importance as estate planning and the creation of your will.
 Given that the exit from your company is likely to be the most significant financial event of your life, why leave it to chance?
 The 7 steps shown below will help you create a successful exit and or succession plan.

-7 steps for creating a Successful Exit/Succession Plan:
+7 steps for creating successful Exit Strategy Business Plan and Succession Plan:

 1. Determine short, mid and long-term objectives